 2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+(Core)

 2.6.a.
-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee. ^(Core)
+In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in medical microbiology with either medical microbiology certification by the ABPath or qualifications acceptable to the Review Committee.
+(Core)

 2.7.
-Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core)
+Faculty Responsibilities Faculty members must be role models of professionalism.
+(Core)

 2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
+(Core)